unrepentantgeek/Duet4OBKP/calibration.md

 ## Auto level

-Run the Auto Delta Calibration command `G32` or press the button in the interface.
+Deploy the Z-probe and run the Auto Delta Calibration command `G32` or press the button in the interface.
 You may want to run this a couple of times until the reported deviation settles down.

 Run the `M665` and `M665` commands and inspect the output: